John, Old Lord of Beirut: Lord of Beirut

 Sometime before 1205, John relinquished the office of constable in exchange for the lordship of Beirut, which became the home of the Ibelin family for the rest of the century.
-He rebuilt the city, which had been completely destroyed during Saladin's conquest of the Jerusalem kingdom.
-He also constructed an opulent palace with art from both Muslim and Byzantine influences.
+He rebuilt the city, which had been completely destroyed during Saladin's conquest of the Kingdom of Jerusalem.
+He also constructed an opulent palace with art of both Muslim and Byzantine influences.
 A German ambassador in 1212, Wilbrand of Oldenburg, wrote an impressive account of the castle, describing fresco paintings, mosaics on the floors, and a marble fountain in the courtyard.
-Historian Peter Edbury described the ambassador's account as "A feature of the public rooms were the Trompe-l'œil effects achieved with marble inlays, with a floor resembling the sea and a ceiling 'painted with such life-like colours that clouds pass across, the west wind blows, and there the sun seems to mark out the year and the months, the days and the weeks, the hours and the moments by its movement in the zodiac'.
+Historian Peter Edbury described the ambassador's account as "A feature of the public rooms were the Trompe-l'œil effects achieved with marble inlays, with a floor resembling the sea and a ceiling 'painted with such life-like colours that clouds pass across, the west wind blows, and there the sun seems to mark out the year and the months, the days and the weeks, the hours and the moments by its movement in the zodiac.
 A marble fountain with a dragon as the centre-piece stood in the central hall, its jets cooling the air and the murmur of the water giving an altogether soothing effect."
-Beirut Castle was so well fortified that in 1231–1232 it withstood a siege lasting several months.
+Beirut Castle was so well fortified that in 1231 and 1232 it withstood a siege lasting several months.

 Beirut was effectively an independent state under John's rule; in 1207 John added Arsuf to his territory through his marriage to Melisende of Arsuf, making him one of the wealthiest nobles in the kingdom.

 Regent

-From 1205 to 1210 John served as regent in Acre, which became the new capital of the Kingdom of Jerusalem, for Maria of Montferrat the daughter of Queen Isabella I. As regent, John helped arrange the marriage of Amalric II's son Hugh I of Cyprus to Alice of Champagne, daughter of Amalric's predecessor as King of Jerusalem, Henry II of Champagne.
+From 1205 to 1210 John served as regent in Acre –which became the new capital of the Kingdom of Jerusalem– for Maria of Montferrat the daughter of Queen Isabella I. As regent, John helped arrange the marriage of Aimery II's son Hugh I of Cyprus to Alice of Champagne, daughter of Aimery's predecessor as King of Jerusalem, Henry II of Champagne.
 In 1210 he also helped arrange Maria of Montferrat's marriage to John of Brienne, who was suggested by King Philip II of France.

 By 1217 John and his brother Philip of Ibelin had become involved in the politics of the Kingdom of Cyprus as well.
 They had apparently alienated themselves from John of Brienne, but the two represented Cyprus at a council in Acre, which met to plan for the arrival of the Fifth Crusade.
 When Hugh I died in 1218, Philip became regent for Hugh's son Henry I of Cyprus, Philip's nephew.
 When Philip died in 1228, John took over the same office.
-Although both Philip and John were closely related to Henry I, as his uncles, they were still opposed on Cyprus by supporters of the Lusignan family, of which Henry was also a member; his grand-uncle Guy of Lusignan, and grandfather Amalric, were the first two kings of Cyprus.
+Although both Philip and John were closely related to Henry I, as his uncles, they were still opposed on Cyprus by supporters of the Lusignan family, of which Henry was also a member; his grand-uncle Guy of Lusignan, and grandfather Aimery, were the first two kings of Cyprus.